HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 Traffic distribution from mobile vs desktop is highly specific to a site and dependent on the industry category, and other factors such as presence of native apps.
 However odds are that for site visits in Chrome, a given website has traffic predominantly from mobile web, in spite of users spending more time on desktop.
 This is due to a much longer tail for mobile Chrome.

-While one cannot generalize the expected traffic distribution from mobile vs. desktop for individual websites, it is worth comparing your site’s distribution to that of the industry category ([some data is available here](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study)).
+While one cannot generalize the expected traffic distribution from mobile vs. desktop for individual websites, it is worth comparing your site's distribution to that of the industry category ([some data is available here](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study)).

 If your website is substantially different from the industry average, it could be worth digging into the reason, for instance poor loading performance could be one reason.